 - A. A legally established use currently identified in the code as a conditional use is a de facto conditional use, rather than a nonconforming use, even if: - 1.
-It had previously been identified as a use that was allowed outright or a nonconforming use. - 2.
-It had not previously undergone conditional use review. - A de facto conditional use does not require a conditional use permit.
-Modifications to a de facto conditional use shall be evaluated per Subsections 19.905.3 and 4. - B. A conditional use or de facto conditional use shall automatically lose its conditional use status if either of the following occurs.
-A dispute about whether either of these situations has occurred shall be resolved by the Planning Director through the Director determination process pursuant to Section 19.903. - The conditional use or de facto conditional use undergoes a change in use.
-A change in use to a use that is allowed outright, or a use approved through another discretionary review process, results in the loss of any conditional use status.
-A change in use to another approved conditional use results in the loss of the conditional use status only for the prior use. - The conditional use or de facto conditional use has been discontinued or abandoned as defined in Section 19.201 for more than 2 years.
+It had previously been identified as an outright allowed use or nonconforming use. - 2.
+It had not previously undergone conditional use review.

+A de facto conditional use does not require a conditional use permit.
+Modifications to a de facto conditional use shall be evaluated per Subsections 19.905.3 and 4.

+- B. A conditional use or de facto conditional use shall automatically lose its conditional use status if either of the following occurs.
+A dispute about whether these either of these situations has occurred shall be resolved by the Planning Director through the Director determination process pursuant to Section 19.903. - The conditional use or de facto conditional use undergoes a change in use.
+Changes in use to an outright allowed use or a use approved through another discretionary review process results in the loss of any conditional use status.
+Changes in use to another approved conditional use results in the loss of the conditional use status only for the prior use.

+- 2. The conditional use or de facto conditional use has been discontinued or abandoned as defined in Section 19.201 for more than 2 years.
 This discontinuation applies only to properties that both: - a.
-Received conditional use approval or became de facto conditional uses on or after DATE, the effective date of Ordinance #. - b.
+Received conditional use approval or became de facto conditional uses following the effective date of Ordinance # - b.
 Are not residential conditional uses or residential de facto conditional uses.